Cybersecurity Roundtable Recap: Discussion on Increasing Cyber Resilience

 “A governance plan around data will ultimately define how the strategy needs to be.
 There’s a lot of data within businesses and often multiple owners.
 Defining the governance team is the first step.
 Once that is done, you need to figure out if you have any contractual or regulatory requirements around your data.
 That may determine what sort of data you need to analyze, requirements, and ultimately what controls need to be addressed.”

-For the remaining questions and the panelists’ answers, download the recording and slide deck.
+Watch the remaining cybersecurity roundtable questions and the panelists’ answers.